deadb0d4/deadb0d4.github.io/_posts/2022-06-06-cxx-coros-are-great.markdown

   return !p.left && !p.right;
 }
 ```
-I call a node _a leaf_ if both its `left` and `right` pointers are null.
-Given a binary tree root, return a sum of values in its leaves.
+Let's call a tree node _a leaf_ if its `left` and `right` pointers are null.
+The problem is to count a sum of values in its leaves.

-# The benchmark
+# Benchmark

-To test different solutions, I used full binary trees.
+To compare various solutions, I used full binary trees.
+Each node in such a tree has either both children or none (leaves).
 One can generate such trees like that:
 ```c++
 /// @brief: a full binary tree with `n` leaves
 /// so `n` is assumed to be 2^k